 Take the most generic “savviness question” there is.
 One journalist asks another: how will this play with the voters?
 Listening to that, how will this play with the voters, haven’t you ever wanted to shout at your television set, “hey buddy, I’m a voter!
 Don’t talk about me like I’m not in the room when I’m sitting right here watching you.”
 This is what’s so odd about savviness as a political style performed for the public.
 It tries to split the attentive public off from the rest of the electorate, and get us to join up with the insiders.
 Under its gaze, other people become objects of political technique.
 In this sense savviness is an attack on our solidarity with strangers who share the same political space.

 In campaign coverage, for example, nothing is more common that a good lesson in candidate strategy: how Mitt Romney plans to capture the nomination by skipping the Iowa caucuses, Julia Gillard’s plan for taking Sydney’s western suburbs.
 That’s what fascinates the pros, the insiders.
-But think about it for moment: should we votes for the candidate with the best strategy for capturing our votes?
+But think about it for moment: should we vote for the candidate with the best strategy for capturing our votes?
 Something is off there, or as I said earlier: circular.
 Misaligned.

 A third idea we could do without helps explain why the first two — politics as a strategic game, the cult of savviness — are so common in the political press.